Industrial style doors

 Highly versatile and robust, yet delicate and minimalist, our fire proof internal heritage style doors made from steel and room dividers will allow you the flexibility to create your own indoor spaces for your bespoke requirements and create fluid links to other rooms too.

-Why fire rating is so important for a set of internal doors
+Why fire rating is so

 Not everyone pays attention to the manufacturing and installation process as well as the materials that door contractors use in their product, even though, we reckon, it should be one of the most important points when considering your security door solution.